- 1 History Of The Ao Dai:

 When seeking quality tailors in Hoi An, you’ll need to venture away from the fabric market.
 There are many small tailor shops throughout town, and choosing one can be quite difficult.
 Our choice of tailor was based on the variety of designs, quality of fabric, and our customer satisfaction during the whole process.
 The tailor shop that stood out on all three bases was, Bebe.
 Our personal experience with Bebe is detailed below so you can see how much fun getting a tailored Ao Dai can be.

 Widely know as Hoi An’s Most Trusted Tailor – Bebe is a top-tier tailoring shop with three different locations throughout Hoi An.
 Walking into any one of their locations, you will see how vastly different they are in comparison to their competitors.
-Everything is elegant and organised and there are plenty of very friendly staff members who are more than happy to give you assistance.
+Everything is elegant and organised with plenty of very friendly staff members more than happy to assist you.

 We were greeted by a Bebe team member who guided us through the entire process and offered professional advice throughout.
 We began by choosing the fabric and pattern for the Ao Dai.
 Admittedly, this was not an easy task!
 There were just so many great, quality choices to go through.
 Luckily, we had a few reference photos to look at and the lady who was helping us gave us some expert advice to point us in the right direction.